-An introduction to microbiology including study of the morphology, diversity, evolution, physiology, genetics, metabolism, ecology, biotechnology, pathogenicity, immunology, epidemiology and control of microorganisms.
-Prerequisites: BIO 1110 and 1120 or BIO 1036.
+Introduces microbiology including study of the morphology, diversity, evolution, physiology, genetics, metabolism, ecology, biotechnology, pathogenicity, immunology, epidemiology and control of microorganisms.

-An introduction to microbiological laboratory work covering techniques and experiments in microbial structure, metabolism, growth and identification.
-Prerequisites: BIO 1110 and 1120 or BIO 1036.
+Introduces microbiological laboratory work covering techniques and experiments in microbial structure, metabolism, growth and identification.
 BIO 2020 may be a prerequisite or a co-requisite.
 Recommended for all biology majors.

 Studies solutions, equilibria, coordination chemistry, thermodynamics, electrochemistry, kinetics, nuclear chemistry, and qualitative analysis.
 Prerequisite: C- or higher in CHM 1110.

 Introduces structure, properties, and reactions of alkanes, alkenes, alkynes, alcohols, alkyl halides, and ethers.
 Prerequisite: C- or higher in CHM 1120.

 Introduces the structure, properties, and reactions of aldehydes and ketones, carboxylic acids and their derivatives, aromatic compounds, amines, phenols, carbohydrates, amino acids as well as infrared and nuclear magnetic resonance spectroscopy techniques.
 Prerequisite: C- or higher in CHM 2200.